 (8) Other necessary communications

-. ◆Application period: December 1, 2017 (Friday) ~ February 16, 2018 (Friday)
+◆ Application period: December 1, 2017 (Friday) ~ February 16, 2018 (Friday) (Closed as soon as capacity is reached)

-【Co-organizer】Higher Education Accessibility Platform
+Co-organizer: Higher Education Accessibility Platform

 【Secretariat (Inquiries and Applications)】